Kupoman/blendergltf/README.md

 ### Axis Conversion
 #### Up
 Up axis of output coordinate system.
-Axis conversion is handled by adding a new root node with the appropriate transformation.
 #### Forward
 Forward axis of output coordinate system.
-Axis conversion is handled by adding a new root node with the appropriate transformation.

 ### Nodes
 #### Export Hidden Objects